Background Checks

 CareCheck is a background check that is part of our caregiver eligibility screening process.
 All caregivers are required to complete CareCheck in order to interact with families.

 CareCheck is a good start.
-But our membership eligibility standards for caregivers may differ from your hiring standards, and we don’t share CareCheck reports for privacy reasons.
-We strongly recommend following our 3 steps to hiring safely, which includes running your own background check.
-By purchasing and running a background check at time of hire you may have access to additional information such as driving history, traffic violations, and civil records.
+But our eligibility standards for caregivers may differ from your hiring standards, and we don’t share CareCheck reports for privacy reasons.
+We strongly recommend following our 3 steps to hiring safely, which include running your own background check.
+By purchasing and running a background check at the time of hire, you may have access to additional information such as driving history, traffic violations, and civil records, and you will receive your own copy of these reports so you can review the results yourself.

 Here’s additional information on the various background checks offered through Care.com to help you choose the background check option that’s best for you.